The Babbler and the Balance Keeper

 Rith let out a tiny whimper.

-For the first time since they’d all been summoned outside — maybe the first time ever — the priest fell silent, turning with trepidation towards a man that Quincy hadn’t noticed before.
+For the first time since they’d all been summoned outside—maybe the first time ever—the priest fell silent, turning with trepidation towards a man Quincy hadn’t noticed before.
 A man wearing a drab suit and a bored expression.

-But Quincy’s heart continued to pound in her chest and the man remained silent and no one dared to do a thing.
+Yet the man remained silent, and no one dared to do a thing.

 Her eyes once again traced the spare, unassuming figure.
 What did this man possess that set him free from their dominion?

 In an instant, two of the guards pitched her over the wall.
-Quincy squirmed, but the silence was only broken by the wrathful shrieks of the wind.
+Quincy squirmed, but the only sound was the frenzied shrieks of the wind.
 So quickly it was over.

 Calix hadn’t even screamed.
 Had she ever woken up on the way down?